 Tips For Living on Your Own

 Living on your own might sound overwhelming.
-It does require a lot of responsibility, and you'll spend a lot of time with yourself, but that's not a bad thing.
+It requires a lot of responsibility, and you'll spend much time with yourself, but that's not bad.
 It's a tremendous opportunity to self-reflect and figure out who you are, what you like, and what you don't like.
-If you're about to embark on a solo living adventure, get excited.
-It's a liberating time, and it's entirely manageable if you take the proper steps.
+Get excited if you're about to embark on a solo living adventure.
+It's a liberating time and entirely manageable if you take the proper steps.
 Below, you'll find a few helpful tips to help make your time living alone a true success.

 Don't worry about what anyone else thinks; live free and create a unique space all your own.
 Then revel in its beauty.